Peer learning: Applications in development

-Challenges
+Criticism

 Scardamalia and Bereiter explain in "Computer Support for Knowledge-Building Communities" that computers in the classroom have the opportunity to restructure the learning environment, but too often they are simply used to provide a digital version of a normal lesson or exam.
-They propose that classrooms be exchanged for “knowledge-building communities” where students can use computers to connect to and create knowledge in the outside world.
+They propose that classrooms be exchanged for "knowledge-building communities" where students can use computers to connect to and create knowledge in the outside world.
 However, as illustrated in citations above, this way of thinking about learning is often at odds with traditional educational praxis.